Chair: Steve Read

 We believe that stewardship is so much more than financial contributions to our church.
 We believe stewardship is way of living each moment of our lives in gratitude for the abundance we experience in all aspects of life.
 Living a life of gratitude for God’s provision and all our blessings can look like everything from food given to a hungry person, to holding the hand of a grieving friend, to signing up for one of our ministries, to making an annual pledge of financial support to the church.
 Any intentional act of giving that arises from a deep place of gratitude to God is an act of Christian stewardship.

-The In-gathering season that begins mid October and ends the Sunday before Thanksgiving each year at St. Julian’s is the season we ask our community individually and as families to prayerfully reflect quite specifically on how they intend to share their gifts of time, talent and treasure to further God’s work in and through St. Julian’s in the coming year.
-This season culminates on In-gathering Sunday (the Sunday before Thanksgiving) when we “gather in” at the altar a Ministry Commitment Form from each person, which states specifically what gifts of time, talent and treasure each person or family pledges to share with God through St. Julian’s in the year to come.
+The “Season of Giving Thanks” that begins in October and ends before Thanksgiving each year at St. Julian’s is the season we ask our community, individually and as families, to prayerfully reflect quite specifically on how they intend to share their gifts of time, talent and treasure to further God’s work in and through St. Julian’s in the coming year.
+This season culminates on In-gathering Sunday when we “gather in” a Pledge Card from each person or family, which states specifically what gifts of time, talent and treasure each person or family pledges to share with God through St. Julian’s in the year to come.

-These forms, provided during the In-gathering season and collected on In-gathering Sunday, give us the opportunity to express our gratitude to God for all the blessings in our lives through a commitment of prayer, time, talent and a financial pledge to continue God’s ministry in and through St. Julian’s.
-Again, we “gather in” these forms as one church, a sign of our common commitment to God in Christ and to one another, on the Sunday before Thanksgiving.
+Pledge Cards (also called a Ministry Commitment Form) provided during the "Season of Giving Thanks" and collected on In-gathering Sunday, give us the opportunity to express our gratitude to God for all the blessings in our lives through a commitment of prayer, time, talent and a financial pledge to continue God’s ministry in and through St. Julian’s.
+Again, we “gather in” these cards as one church, a sign of our common commitment to God in Christ and to one another, on a Sunday in November.
+There are both electronic and physical versions of our pledge card that are available during the “Season of Giving Thanks”.

 How much should I pledge to St. Julian’s?

 This is a very personal decision, but there are biblical and traditional guidelines that can help.
 To begin with, Jesus reminds us over and over that generosity leads to blessing for the giver and receiver.
 Much more specifically, the Biblical tithe, found in the Old Testament, is 10% of gross income and is a worthy goal.
 However, we think an individual or family should prayerfully come to a dollar figure that feels like you are serving God and stretching yourself, while not placing yourself in a position to accrue debt or that is financially uncertain.
 Then we encourage you to move up in regular increments each year.
-The average pledge at St. Julian’s last year was $4,140 (or $80 a week).
+The average pledge at St. Julian’s is about $4,000 (or about $75 a week).
 If pledging for the first time, perhaps you might consider making this your goal for the coming year and a place to begin moving toward a tithe.

 What value is there for me in making a pledge to St. Julian’s?